 Out of State Tuition Per Credit Hour Adjusted for Percentage of the Nation Eligible for In-State Tuition

 1) Sullivan University

-Sullivan University, founded in 1962, is a private institution with a total enrollment of 3,500 students, the majority of whom are undergraduates.
+Sullivan University, founded in 1962, is a private institution with a total enrollment of 3,318 students (2,624 undergraduate).
 Sullivan promotes a career-focused curricular platform at every level —— associate, bachelor, master, and doctoral —— and is dedicated to rigorous academics, enhancing the intellectual, social, and professional development of its students.
-With a 13:1 student-to-faculty ratio, the university fosters a tight-knit learning community, and classes combine collaborative education and one-on-one, personalized instruction.
+With a 9:1 student-to-faculty ratio, the university fosters a tight-knit learning community, and classes combine collaborative education and one-on-one, personalized instruction.
 It is accredited by the Southern Association of Colleges and Schools, Commission on Colleges.

 Sullivan’s online BSBA in Marketing includes the following 16-credit hour module: Marketing Research, Sales Management, Building A Brand, and Senior Seminar in Marketing Topics.
 The program is designed for maximum flexibility, including a generous transfer policy for students with previous course work, and may be completed in as little as 18 months.
 Grounded in both business theory and real-world practice, the degree emphasizes a close relationship between students and instructors, each of whom brings years of business experience.
 Sullivan also offers among the most affordable BSBA tuition rates per credit, without sacrificing quality; and for those interested in financial aid opportunities, approximately 99% of full-time Sullivan undergrads receive some form of tuition assistance.